Last Updated on March 8, 2021

 Planning a spring visit to Washington DC?
 Be sure to check out my comprehensive guide to visiting Washington DC to see cherry blossoms, including maps and photo tips!

-Last Updated on November 15, 2020 Every city is beautiful in spring, but I can’t help but think that spring …
+Last Updated on March 25, 2021 Every city is beautiful in spring, but spring in Washington, D.C. is something extra …

 Downtown Washington DC Airbnbs: Close to Smithsonians, White House

-DC’s “downtown” area includes an odd combination of neighborhoods and functions: federal office buildings, K Street law offices, Chinatown, Penn Quarter, and Connecticut Avenue.
-This area is full of shops, restaurants and hotels, as well as sights like the Verizon Center, Convention Center, City Center DC and of course, the National Mall just to the south.
+DC’s “downtown” area includes a mishmash of neighborhoods and functions: federal office buildings, K Street law offices, Chinatown, Penn Quarter, and Connecticut Avenue.
+This area is full of shops, restaurants and hotels, as well as sights like the Verizon Center, Convention Center, City Center DC and, of course, the National Mall just to the south.

 Stay here for: Close access to the National Mall or Convention Center